jonathanperret/paysage/README.md

 The **Paysage playground** (renderer) is a JS HTML CSS page using Processing.js

 **Paysage editors** implementations will ideally be in a variety of languages, and could be purely textual editors or visual editors or anything in between.
 For example :
- - Snap!, Blocky from Google or BlockLanguages could be used to create block-based editors.
+ - A block-based editor based on Snap!, Blocky from Google or BlockLanguages.
- - A local watcher app for text editors could push code to the Paysage server at each save.
+ - A local folder-watcher app for text editors could push code to the Paysage server at each file save.
+ - An Etherpad based editor could allow several persons to code together on the same code object.
- - A Paysage editor for babies on tablets, using only shapes to touch would be very cool, too.
+ - An editor for babies on tablets, using only shapes to touch would be very cool, too.

 *At the moment, we use a simple HTML page as the alpha test editor: [programmer.html](http://paysage.herokuapp.com/programmer.html)*, communicating with the server using socket.io